GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 | `str()`   | Convert to string  | `int`: No restriction.<br />`float`: No restriction.                                                               |

 ## Escape Character
-Escape character `\` is used to escape from execution of operation intended for an operator.
+Escape character `\` is used to escape from sequence of character and execute certain operation within text-base data.
 On introduction on string data type, `\'` is used to prevent string from premature ending.

 | SYNTAX | DESCRIPTION    |
 |--------|----------------|